 A purpose-built platform like AllyMatter handles all of this in one system:

-- Approval workflows with approver names/timestamps
+- Approval workflows with approver names and timestamps

 - Acknowledgments that prove who read what, with reminders and CSV/PDF export